Loyalty (Shostakovich): Music

+Arrangements

+After Shostakovich's death, "I Wish to Learn Everything About Him" was arranged for children's choir by Vladislav Sokolov and included in the collection Crimson Stars: Songs and Choruses for Schoolchildren.
+Sokolov sent a copy to Shostakovich's widow, Irina, with a dedication expressing gratitude for having the collection "illuminated" by the music of the "ever cherished Shostakovich".

 Premiere

 In late 1970, the score to Loyalty was printed; three of its ballads were also printed in the September issue of Sovietskaya Muzyka.
 Ernesaks began to rehearse his choir around this time, although he and his singers found the work challenging.
 Shostakovich arrived in Tallinn a few days before the premiere in order to supervise the rehearsals, which Ernesaks recalled increased tension and nervousness among the choristers:

 The preparations were difficult.
 The high tessitura of the parts demanded especially precise intonation. [...]
 The musical language of Shostakovich seemed to us too orchestral. [...]
 The subtlety of the tempo and imagistic contrasts between the movements caused us enormous difficulty.
 We [...] had not ever polished the work of such a major master in his presence. [...]
 I listened attentively to [Shostakovich's] words, trying to deduce what remained unsaid.
 There were a few comments, but all of them were constructive and to the point.
 And some of them were expressed later, not at the rehearsal, but in casual conversation.

-The world premiere of Loyalty took place December 5, 1970, at the Estonia Theatre, with Ernesaks conducting the Estonian State Academic Male Choir.
+The world premiere of Loyalty took place December 5, 1970, at the Estonia Theatre, with Ernesaks conducting the Estonian SSR State Academic Male Choir.
 Shostakovich's work shared the program with music by Veljo Tormis, a composer whose music he supported.
 The performance marked the chorus' 3000th concert.
 According to Ernesaks, Shostakovich "modestly accepted the audience's enthusiasm" and remarked that in the future he hoped to acquaint himself better with the male choir as an "instrument", which he felt he did not know well enough.
 "Gustav Ernesaks is a brilliant master," the composer wrote after the world premiere.
 "I have heard many excellent male choirs, both Soviet and foreign, but the superb ensemble started up by Ernesaks, which recently celebrated its 25th anniversary, is the best of the lot.

 Following was the Moscow premiere, which took place on February 25, 1971 with the same performers at the Large Hall of the Moscow Conservatory.
 The performance was televised and was preceded with spoken remarks by Shostakovich.
 Ernesaks expressed pleasure with his choir's performance, saying that they "delved more deeply into the meaning of the work."

+Recording

+In 1971, the Estonian SSR State Academic Male Choir conducted by Ernesaks made the premiere recording of Loyalty for Melodiya, which was prepared for a special edition LP issued in commemoration of that year's 24th Congress of the Communist Party of the Soviet Union.
+Ernesaks and all the members of his choir inscribed a copy of the recording and sent it to Shostakovich, who replied thanking them for their "magnificent recording".